celestiaorg/knuu-example/README.md

 1. Install [Docker](https://docs.docker.com/get-docker/).

 2. Set up access to a Kubernetes cluster using your kubeconfig and create the `test` namespace.
+> **Note:** The used namespace can be changed by setting the `KNUU_NAMESPACE` environment variable.

+## Write Tests

+You can find the relevant documentation in the `pkg/knuu` package at: https://pkg.go.dev/github.com/celestiaorg/knuu

 ## Run